 Partner, Bridgespan Group

 Michael Etzel is a partner in The Bridgespan Group's Boston office.
-Since joining Bridgespan in 2006, Michael has focused on effectiveness across the full spectrum of social innovation financing, advising corporate, institutional, and family philanthropists and investors—including The Bill & Melinda Gates Foundation, The Ford Foundation, Bain Capital, and Goldman Sachs.
+Since joining Bridgespan in 2006, Michael has focused on effectiveness across the full spectrum of social innovation financing, advising investors and philanthropist—including Texas Pacific Group's Rise Fund, The Bill & Melinda Gates Foundation, The Ford Foundation, Bain Capital, and Goldman Sachs.

-His work and research in philanthropy also focuses on the question of what it takes to deliver results, looking at "Three Cases of Better Corporate Philanthropy" on HBR.org, and exploring in the Stanford Social Innovation Review the concept of "Pay-What-It-Takes Philanthropy" as a new approach to ending the starvation cycle.
+His work and research in philanthropy also focuses on the question of what it takes to deliver results, looking at "Three Cases of Better Corporate Philanthropy" on HBR.org, and exploring in the Stanford Social Innovation Review the concept of "Pay-What-It-Takes Philanthropy" and "Time to Reboot Grantmaking."

-Presently, Michael serves on the boards of two nonprofits: Splash.org, which provides clean water for kids, is a social justice organization committed to the poor, an international development agency disciplined around urban economies, a social enterprise dedicated to putting itself out of business, and a safe water company focused on children; and New Sector Alliance, which seeks to strengthen the social sector by enriching its talent pipeline, bringing together cohorts of highly motivated, skilled early career fellows to pursue their commitment to working in the social sector.
+Presently, Michael serves on the board of Splash.org, which provides clean water for kids, is a social justice organization committed to the poor, an international development agency disciplined around urban economies, a social enterprise dedicated to putting itself out of business, and a safe water company focused on children.

 Michael is a long-time Massachusetts resident always looking for an excuse to get outside.
 He earned his AB cum laude with high honors in Social Studies from Harvard College, and his MBA with distinction from Harvard Business School, where he was co-president of the Social Enterprise Club.